manuelangladatort/website/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Publications
+title: Selected Publications
-subtitle: 'Selected journal articles'
+subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...